Fantom-Factory/heroku-buildpack-fantom/README.md

 ### Java Version

-By default this buildpack installs `OpenJDK 1.6`, should you wish to install a different version then edit `heroku.props`:
+By default this buildpack installs *OpenJDK 1.6*, should you wish to install a different version then edit `heroku.props`:

 ```
 java.runtime.version=1.8
 ```

-At the time of writing the following versions are supported:
+At the time of writing the following Java versions are supported:

-Java:
+* 1.8
+* 1.7
 * 1.6
-* 1.7
-* 1.8

 For more details about setting the Java version, see [Choose a JDK](https://github.com/heroku/heroku-buildpack-java#choose-a-jdk).
 You could also download the [Java Common Buildpack](http://heroku-jvm-common.s3.amazonaws.com/jvm-buildpack-common.tar.gz) and inspect the `bin/java` script.